-Hallgrímskirkja or the church of Hallgrímur is a Lutheran parish church located downtown Reykjavík at the top of the Skólavörðustígur hill.
-Rising high at 74,5 meters (242.782 ft) it is the tallest building in Reykjavík and one of the best-known landmarks in Iceland.
+Hallgrímskirkja or the church of Hallgrímur is a Parish Lutheran church located downtown in Reykjavík at the top of the Skólavörðustígur hill.
+Rising high at 74,5 meters (242.7 ft) it is the tallest building in Reykjavík and one of the best-known landmarks in Iceland.
 The church is a national sanctuary in Iceland and fascinates anyone who sees it.
-It took a long time to build and locals often speak of it as the longest ongoing building project in history as it is known to need a lot of renovations but is still one of the most visited places in Iceland especially by tourist that can be counted in thousands every day.
+It took a long time to build and locals often speak of it as the longest ongoing building project in history as it didn’t just due to the long building period but also that the church is constantly in need of renovations and improvements.
+Still, Hallgrimskirkja remains one of Iceland’s most visited places especially by tourists that can be counted in thousands during the busiest season.

 Hallgrímskirkja admission fee

 To visit and explore the ins and outs of the church is free but you are required to purchase an admission ticket to of you wish to visit the tower, the ticket comes at a price of 1000 ISK for adults but only 100 ISK for kids.
 Admission tickets are sold in the church shop and don’t require any pre-bookings.
 We do recommend visiting the tower as the view from the top is simply exquisite.
 Truly one of the best ways to see Reykjavík!

 Winter (October – April): 09:00 – 17:00.
 Tower closes at 16:30.

 Summer (May – September): 09:00 – 21:00.
 Tower closes at 20:30.

 The tower is closed on Sundays from 10:30 – 12:15 since there is a mass at 11:00.

 Hallgrímur Pétursson is one of Iceland’s most well-known poets.
 He was born at Höfðaströnd in Skagafjörður, N-Iceland in the year 1614 and received his education at the famous Bishop residence at Hólar in Hjaltadalur.